ikus060/minarca/doc/minarca-client.md

 ## Installation Steps

-Installation steps mostly depends on your operating system.
+Installation steps mostly depend on your operating system.
 Follow the step appropriate for your system.

 ## Installation on Debian (or Ubuntu)